strepkov/demonstrator/paper/draft.md

 ## Running example
 We are going to show two examples of tutorials in which a controller, for given tasks, will be created.
-The first task is to carry out parallel parking between two cars.
+The first task is to carry out parallel parking between two cars, and the last task is to sucessfully pass the elk test.

+### Parking Tutorial

 Thereby the following requirements should be met:
 (R1) Das Auto baut keinen Unfall während des Parkvorgangs